Sknala/yummyfier/README.md

 - App aims to reduce food waste, save time and inspire

 Idea in short:
-- You have ingredients in your fridge but you don't know what you can make of them
+- Do you have ingredients but don't know what you can make of them
 - Write your ingredient(s) to the app and it suggests recipe ideas that can be made of them
 - Create an account, so that if you come to like any of the recipes you can save them to your profile and access them from all of your devices

-<sub>**However, if you only have few basic ingredients (eggs, flours...) we can't ensure you can make something with those only**</sub>
+<sub>**However, if you only have few basic ingredients (eggs, flours...) we can't ensure you can make something only with those**</sub>

 ## User Stories